Legoland Florida: Cypress Gardens

-Legoland Florida fully reopened the original botanical gardens from the former Cypress Gardens park in March 2014.
+Legoland Florida Resort fully reopened the original botanical gardens from the former Cypress Gardens park in March 2014.
 The gardens were the initial attraction at the site, which first opened in 1936.
 After the theme park reopened as Legoland Florida, the Oriental Gardens and Florida Pool within Cypress Gardens remained closed while repairs and landscaping were performed.
 The Florida Pool, named for its shape, was originally built for the 1953 film Easy to Love, starring Esther Williams.

 The gardens are owned by Polk County and were listed on the U.S. National Register of Historic Places in April 2014.